Choir of Trinity College, Kandy: History

 The choir was established at the same time as the school in 1872, with Clement Edwards as its founding choirmaster.
-From the mid 1940s a rapid development of the choir is recorded with performance of operettas, and publication of a book with traditional songs and hymns.
+From the mid-1940s a rapid development of the choir is recorded with performance of operettas, and publication of a book with traditional songs and hymns.
 In 1946 commenced an annual performance of A Festival of Nine Lessons and Carols.
 Audio tapes of the choir were broadcast over the local radio and the BBC World Service.

-In 2018, the choir had the privilege of performing for His Royal Highness Prince Edward, Earl of Wessex and Her Royal Highness, Sophie, Countess of Wessex, on their visit Sri Lanka on behalf of Queen Elizabeth II as part of celebrations to mark the country's 70th independence.
+In 2018, the choir had the privilege of performing for Prince Edward, Earl of Wessex and Sophie, Countess of Wessex, on their visit Sri Lanka on behalf of Queen Elizabeth II as part of celebrations to mark the country's 70th independence.
 The choir led the singing of "God Save the Queen" and later performed George Frideric Handel's, Hallelujah Chorus.

 The choir performs mostly Christian choral music that ranges from renaissance music to modern music.
 In addition to that it performs secular music ranging from folk music, pop music through to jazz, including Afro-American spirituals.